-Resolution 19 - 16 approves the Customized Training Policy 19-01.
+\Resolution 19 - 14 concurs with the Southwestern Area Workforce Development Board to approve the Customized Training Policy 19-01.

-As a function of the Board, this item is presented for your review and consideration to approve the Customized Training Policy.
+As a function of the Chief Elected Officials, this item is presented for your review and consideration to concur with the Southwestern Area Workforce Development Board to approve the Customized Training Policy.
 The Board has been using the Customized Training Policy provided by the State.
 This local policy has been created to meet the specific needs of the Southwestern Area.